You Are Not Alone! We Welcome You to Playa Del Carmen’s English-speaking fellowship of Alcoholics Anonymous. “Trudging the road of happy destiny”

 This is not a meeting that promotes any form of meditation over another.
 We have no opinions on religious or spiritual practices.
 If there is anyone here without experience in meditation, we encourage you to sit still for the 15 minute mediation time to the best of your ability.
 We ask that all show respect during this time by observing the silence, remain muted and please turn your cameras off during this time, so as to not disturb others.

 Before the meditation I will read the 11th step prayer, we will start a period of 15 minutes of silent meditation.
 I will signal the end of the meditation period with a bell.
-We will remain in silence with eyes closed for a few minutes to give ourselves time to slowly come back to the room and adjust to our external senses and I will read the 7th Step Prayer.
+We will remain in silence with eyes closed for a few minutes to give ourselves time to slowly come back to the room and adjust to our external senses and I will read the 7th Step Prayer

 I will now read the 11th Step prayer.
 This is actually the Prayer of Assisi, which Bill W added to his essay on step 11 in The Twelve Steps and Twelve Traditions, which was written 14 years after the Big Book.